 You're probably familiar with goat milk cheeses such as chevre and feta, but have you ever thought about drinking goat milk?
 If you're a fan of organic dairy and a smaller environmental footprint, you may be interested in trying goat milk if you haven't already found a non-dairy milk substitute that you prefer.

 But what's the difference between goat's milk and cow's milk?
 Is goat's milk better for you?
 Which should you be drinking?
-Guest author and naturopathic doctor Kate Morrison weighs in with a nutritional profile and more information about goat's milk in comparison to cow's milk.
+Naturopathic doctor Kate Morrison weighs in with a nutritional profile and more information about goat's milk in comparison to cow's milk.

 About Goat Milk